 The Glen of Imaal Terrier originated in Ireland's county Wicklow and was named after a glen in that region.

-Another unique service provided by the Glen, was working a dog wheel to turn the meat on a kitchen spit.
+Another unique job assigned to the Glen that provided a useful service, was working a dog wheel to turn the meat on a kitchen spit.

 His short-legged profile made him just right for the job.

 The Glen of Imaal is a very attractive and confident little dog.
 His somewhat shaggy look gives him a mischievous expression.

 Glen of Imaal Terrier is an intelligent dog with the expected courage of the

 terriers.
 However, unlike many small dogs, he is not a barker - at least not without very good reason, which

 makes him a good watchdog.